Reading and Phonics

-Most children will complete the phonics programme by end of Autumn term in Year 2, and will begin a new programme called 'Speedy Readers.'
-The focus of this programme is to build on their decoding skills and develop speed, fluency and urgency for reading through fast-paced activities, allowing their mind to be free to focus on understanding what they read (see 'Reading' section below).
+Most children will complete the phonics programme by the end of Autumn term in Year 2, and will begin a new programme called 'Speedy Readers.'
+The focus of this programme is to develop fluency for reading through fast-paced activities, allowing their mind to be free to focus on understanding what they read (see 'Reading' section below).

 Children across the school who need phonic support continue to receive this daily until they have completed the RWI programme and are confident in decoding.

-Click on this link: https://ruthmiskin.com/en/find-out-more/parents/ to find out more about Read Write Inc, including a video tutorial on how to pronounce the sounds.
+Click on this link to watch a video on how to pronounce the sounds: https://youtu.be/TkXcabDUg7Q

 “Reading should not be presented to children as a chore or a duty.
 It should be presented as a gift.”